RobertWilliamCampagna/team-profile-generator/README.md

 This is a Node.js command-line application that takes in information about employees on a software engineering team and gnereates an HTML page that displas summaries for each person.<br>

-GIVEN a command-line application that accepts user input, WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input. <br>
+GIVEN a command-line application that accepts user input, WHEN I am prompted for my team members and their information, THEN an HTML file is generated that displays a nicely formatted team roster based on user input. <br>

 WHEN I click on an email address in the HTML,